massimo-nocentini/timsort.lua/README.md

 ### [`src/libtimsort.c`](https://github.com/massimo-nocentini/timsort.lua/blob/master/src/libtimsort.c)

 The implementation is *totally based* and strictly follows the Python one, namely https://github.com/python/cpython/blob/master/Objects/listobject.c#L2251.
 For the sake of clarity, we copy the necessary functions and type definitions from the Python's C implementation and remove some details to make it compile as a Lua module.
-We do not do **any** change to the original algorithm; after all, consider this project as a way to distill the Tim's sorting core functions from the Python C file about `list` objects (in fact, many names in the implementation maintain the prefix `Py`).
+We do not do **any** change to the original algorithm.
+On one hand, we just renamed and defined `typedef`s to make it readable outside of the Python context; On the other hand, let consider this project as a way to distill the Tim's sorting core functions from the Python C file about `list` objects.

 ### [`src/timsort.lua`](https://github.com/massimo-nocentini/timsort.lua/blob/master/src/timsort.lua)